syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 {% endhighlight %}

+N〉 You need to refer the ej.unobtrusive,min,js file as the last script reference in _Layout.cshtml page  i.e. after referring ej.web.all.min.js file

 By default, its necessary to add Script Manager code in the _Layout.cshtml file present within the ~/Views/Shared folder of your application.

 {% highlight html %}